-Always use Affirmative Phrases and avoid Negative Phrases Jane has special needs or a disability.
-Jane is disabled or handicapped.
-Fred has autism spectrum disorder or Asperger syndrome.
-Fred is autistic.
-Mary has down syndrome.
-Mary is a downs child or a mongoloid.
+Always use Affirmative Phrases and avoid Negative Phrases Jane has special needs or a disability .
+Jane is disabled or handicapped .
+Fred has autism spectrum disorder or Asperger syndrome .
+Fred is autistic .
+Mary has down syndrome .
+Mary is a downs child or a mongoloid .
 Jon is Deaf or hard of hearing .
-Jon is deaf and dumb, hearing impaired, or " suffers " a hearing loss.
-Matt is a child without special needs or "typical child" .
-Matt is normal or healthy (this implies people with a disability are not normal or healthy).
+Jon is deaf and dumb , hearing impaired , or John's Dear of Hard of Hearing. "suffers" a hearing loss.
+Matt is a child without special needs or Matt is normal or healthy (this implies people "typical child". with a disability are not normal or healthy).